Litmus

 Litmus is a water-soluble mixture of different dyes extracted from lichens.
 It is often absorbed onto filter paper to produce one of the oldest forms of pH indicator, used to test materials for acidity.
 In an acidic medium, blue litmus paper turns red, while in a basic or alkaline medium, red litmus paper turns blue.
+In short, it is a dye and indicator which is used to place substances on a pH scale.

 History

-The word "litmus" comes from an Old Norse word for “moss used for dyeing”.
-About 1300 the Spanish physician Arnaldus de Villa Nova began using litmus to study acids and bases.
+The word "litmus" comes from the Old Norse word "litmosi" meaning "colour moss" or "colouring moss".
+The word is attested only in one Mediaeval source, a Norwegian law codex from 1316 in a chapter on customs and excise duties on pelts and furs.
+About 1300, the Catalan physician Arnaldus de Villa Nova began using litmus to study acids and bases.

-From the 16th century onwards, the blue dye was extracted from some lichens, especially in the Netherlands.

 Natural sources

-Litmus can be found in different species of lichens.
+Litmus can be found in many different species of lichens.
 The dyes are extracted from such species as Roccella tinctoria (South American), Roccella fuciformis (Angola and Madagascar), Roccella pygmaea (Algeria), Roccella phycopsis, Lecanora tartarea (Norway, Sweden), Variolaria dealbata, Ochrolechia parella, Parmotrema tinctorum, and Parmelia.
 Currently, the main sources are Roccella montagnei (Mozambique) and Dendrographa leucophoea (California).

-Uses
+Usage

 The main use of litmus is to test whether a solution is acidic or basic, as blue litmus paper turns red under acidic conditions, and red litmus paper turns blue under basic or alkaline conditions, with the color change occurring over the pH range 4.5–8.3 at 25 C. Neutral litmus paper is purple.
 Wet litmus paper can also be used to test for water-soluble gases that affect acidity or basicity; the gas dissolves in the water and the resulting solution colors the litmus paper.
 For instance, ammonia gas, which is alkaline, turns red litmus paper blue.
-While all litmus paper acts as pH paper, the opposite is not true.

 Litmus can also be prepared as an aqueous solution that functions similarly.
 Under acidic conditions, the solution is red, and under alkaline conditions, the solution is blue.

 Chemical reactions other than acid–base can also cause a color change to litmus paper.
 For instance, chlorine gas turns blue litmus paper white; the litmus dye is bleached because hypochlorite ions are present.
 This reaction is irreversible, so the litmus is not acting as an indicator in this situation.